intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 ```

 ### Passes
-All passes which consume `ptensor`s and -operations comply to compute-follows-data: Generation of GPU-, distribution-, parallelization- et al. operations depend on the `dist` and `device` attributes of input tensors.
+All passes which consume `ptensor`s and -operations comply to compute-follows-data: Generation of GPU-, distribution-, parallelization- et al. operations depend on the `team` and `device` attributes of input tensors.
 For example, if a tensor has the attribute "device='GPU'" then memory allocation operations must target the GPU.

 #### --lower-ptensor
 This pass completely lowers ptensor operations to
+- __Tensor__: `ptensor.ptensor` will be type-converted to `tuple(tensor, str, int64, int64)` representing the tensor, the device, the team and a globally unique id.
-- __Tensor__: Tensor types will convert to plain tensors. `dist` and `device` attributes get stripped off and used to appropriately create necessary operations in __intel_sycl__ and __Dist__ dialects.
+  - the tuple elements `team`, `gid` and `device` are used to appropriately create necessary operations in __intel_sycl__ and __Dist__ dialects
 - __Linalg__: The actual functionality will be represented by one or more operations of the Linalg dialect.
-- __intel_sycl__: Appropriate `intel_sycl.device_region` will be put around operations which have inputs of type `ptensor.ptensor` with a non-null `device` parameter.
+- __intel_sycl__: Appropriate `intel_sycl.device_region` will be put around operations which have inputs of type `ptensor.ptensor` with a non-null `device` attribute.
 - __Dist__: new dialect which deals with primitives to manage operations on distributed tensors.
-Operations from the `Dist` dialect will generated if input tensors have non-none `dist` attributes.
+Operations from the `team` dialect will generated if input tensors have non-none `team` attributes.
 - utility dialects like __memref__, __shape__, __affine__, __func__ and __arith__

 Example: